-A bachelor's degree is commonly required to enroll a master's program.
-Students usually need to submit scores from a graduate school entrance exam and an essay describing their interest in the field.
+A bachelor's degree is commonly required to enroll in a master's program.
+You'll usually need to submit scores from a graduate school entrance exam and an essay describing your interest in the field.
 MBA students are recommended to have at least two years' work experience before enrolling in the program.

 Business-oriented curricula, such as that found in MBA programs, focus on business management, marketing, finance and accounting.
 Concentrated studies include courses in law office management, research and legal writing.
 Legal administration courses teach the fundamentals of working with clients, overseeing law office employees and operating a law office.
 Some common course topics include:

 - Law office financial management

 - Legal administration procedures and research